Yanka13/live-streaming-app/README.md

 git remote remove origin
 gh repo create
 ```
-Install the very handy **git-lfs** tool, which allow to push for free heavy file > 100 mb to github (free until 1GB of storage per month)!
+Install the very handy **git-lfs** tool, which will help us push for free heavy file > 100 mb to github remote servers (free until 1GB of storage per month)!
 To do that, follow the instruction [here]( https://git-lfs.github.com/) to install the package.
-Then type the command  below to push to our heavy deep learning model located in the models folder to our remote repository
+Then type the command  below to push to our heavy deep learning model located in the saved_models folder to our remote repository

 ``` bash
 git lfs install
 git lfs track "*.h5"
 git add models/model.h5
 ```
-Add now every other files we need as usual, commit and push!
+Add now every other files we need, commit and push!

 ``` bash
 git add .